 Bring focus to random collections of objects on your shelves, coffee table, or dresser by grouping them with purpose.
 Peek inside your kitchen cabinets to find unused cake stands, ice buckets, serving trays, or vases that can be used to hold knickknacks, shells, or other items you want on display.
 Use different heights and shapes to bring more visual interest to your shelves—placing some objects on top of stands or stacks of books and filling the spaces with more sculptural objects and vases.
 (More on this below.)

 Tip: Keep it to items within one or two shades for a cohesive look is key when it comes to sticking with home decorating ideas on a budget.

 Restyle your bookshelves for a well-curated display.

 2. Mix vertical rows with horizontal stacks of books on your shelves, making sure you leave enough room for accessories.
-Vary the placement of books on left, right, and center of the shelves.
+Vary the placement of books on the left, right, and center of the shelves.